debanshup/savesrc/CONTRIBUTING.md

-## Contributing to SaveSRC
+## Contributing to savesrc

-First off, thank you for considering contributing to **SaveSRC**!
+First off, thank you for considering contributing to **savesrc**!
 Your help is highly appreciated.
 Below you'll find a guide to get started with contributing.

 ### How to Contribute